oysteijo/npy_array/README.md

     ./configure
     make
+    sudo make install

 This will build a static library `libnpy_array.a` which can be linked in to your executable with the `-lnpy_array` option to the linker.
-Since this is such alpha stage, I do not recommend to install this.

 ## Status
 This is written in a full hurry one afternoon, and then modified over some time.